amperser/proselint/proselint/demo.md

 # Mondegreens
-They hae slain the Earl o' Moray and Lady Mondegreen. a girl with colitis goes by.
+They hae slain the Earl o' Moray and Lady Mondegreen.
+A girl with colitis goes by.

 # Skunked terms
 The building is deceptively large.